Amen! No worries at all! I have days or weeks where I'm not on here, so no need to apologize.…

 Prince Adam was surrounded by all things beautiful.
 Yet there was no room in his heart for love.
 Because it was filled with vanity, selfishness and unkindness.
 Whenever he threw a ball he never invited the nearby villagers.
 He only invited those he considered to be the beautiful people.

 It was during one of these balls that a haggard old lady entered in uninvited.
 Because she wasn’t beautiful in his eyes, he refused her simple gift of a single rose not once, but twice.
 Then scoffed at her.
-She warned the prince not to judge things by the way they looked—but he didn’t get the hint.
+She warned the prince not to judge things by the way they looked—but he wouldn’t take heed.
 The word of God teaches us “Don’t forget to show hospitality to strangers, for some who have done this have entertained angels without realizing it!”
 (Hebrews 13:2 NIV)

 When the enchantress revealed her true self, Prince Adam begged forgiveness, but it was too late.
 She changed him into a hideous Beast, and his only salvation rested in someone loving him past what they saw, before the last petal on the forsaken rose died; sealing his doom.
 With this curse, for some years, he and his kingdom were soon forgotten—buried beneath the snow.